Lucy's mean stepdad takes Lucy from the little room where she has been

 promises to keep her secret and living in the woods.

-This middle-grade children's novel has already won 7 awards:
+This middle-grade children's novel is a Finalist in the 2022 Screencraft Cinematic Book Contest, and has won 7 awards:

 Literary Classics' 2017 Eloquent Quill Award for Youth Fiction